tatianamac/tm11ty/src/posts/why-judgment-isnt-helpful.md

 I feel some guilt over all these things, which might be banal to some and offensive to others.
 I'm sure I do a bunch of things I don't even realise are "problematic" yet.
 The saying, "there is no ethical consumption under capitalism" exists for a reason.
 I see many people quoting it, but I still see people trying to parse out what is ethical consumption for each other.
 I know I've done it.

 Judgment isn't particularly helpful because we're all forced to partake in a bunch of really [shitty systems that then inform other systems](https://www.youtube.com/watch?v=TzGfBV67Tac).
 How do we extract ourselves from society for long enough to justify ...living?
+What mental gymnastics do we have to do to justify some decisions over others, when the reality is that most of tech is contributing to majorly problematic systems?

 The reality is that while we build something better, we still have to live and hopefully derive some joy in the process.
 How would I like to proceed, then, is what I have to ask myself?